tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 3. Select Other Type of Secret
 4. Set the Key as: `TB_CREATE_DS_TOKEN`
 5. Set the Value as the Token from `create datasource token`which you copied from Tinybird; it is usually a long alphanumeric String starting with `p.`
-6. On the next page, name the Secret something like `TinybirdAPIKey-test`.
-Consider using a meaningful prefix here so that you can easily set it in your Access Policy in later steps, something like `TinybirdAPIKey-` with any suffix would be fine.
+6. On the next page, we suggest you name the Secret something with a meaningful prefix so that you can easily set it in your Access Policy in later steps, like `TinybirdAPIKey-`, so the full Secret name is `TinybirdAPIKey-test`, and in the Access Policy you can permission it with `TinybirdAPIKey-*`

 ### 1. Setup DynamoDB Table
-1. Your DynamoDB table needs to be configured with both DDBStreams activated to send changes, and point-in-time recovery to allow Snapshots to be created.
-The utils script contains functions to help you with this.
+1. Your DynamoDB table needs to be configured with both DynamoDB Streams (DDBStreams) activated to send changes, and Point-In-Time-Recovery (PITR) to allow Snapshots to be created.
+    * You can enable PITR on the 'Backups' tab of an existing DynamoDB Table
+    * You can enable DynamoDB Streams on the 'Exports and streams' tab of an existing DynamoDB Table.
   2. DDBStreams should be turned on before you do an initial snapshot, otherwise you may miss any changes between the snapshot completion and streams activation.
 If you enable DDBStreams when you first create the table you should have no problems.

 ### 2. Create an S3 Bucket for your Snapshots
 You need an S3 Bucket that the Snapshots can be stored in, it can be a separate bucket just for this purpose, or you can use a prefix in the Snapshot configuration (recommended anyway) to keep the data exports contained to one area of some other bucket.
 This bucket is not exposed publicly and is only used to get 'free' snapshots from DynamoDB without using a full Scan.

+> **Warning:** Your Bucket must be in the same AWS Region and Account as the DynamoDB Table.

 1. Create a bucket, retain the name for use in later configurations.

 ### 3. Create IAM Policy
 Policy controls are required to allow the Role to take necessary actions within your account.
-You can either use a set of standard AWS Policies, or create your own from the provided template.
+You can either use a set of standard AWS Policies, or create your own limited to the minimum required access from the provided [template](lambda_policy.json).

 #### Use default Policies
   * arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole,